dcos/examples/wordpress/1.11/README.md

 Default login: `admin`/`password`.
 This username/password combination only applies if you haven't changed the defaults.
 ```

-## Customize MySQL
+## Update MySQL Service

-- We need to customize our mysql service for further development.
+- After our mysql service goes up and running, we need to update our mysql service for further development.
 I will explain it later.
 - Go to `mysql` service from services menu, click on `Edit` button.
-- Chnage `Container Runtime` from `Docker Engine` to `Universal Container Runtime(UCR)`.
+- Chanage `Container Runtime` from `Docker Engine` to `Universal Container Runtime(UCR)`.
 - Click on `Review & Run`.

 ![MySQL UCR](img/mysql-config-runtime.png)